 iOS 17: Private browsing

-Safari is getting a security update in iOS 17, with enhancements to Private Browsing sessions to keep your internet usage safe and secure.
-That means blocking all known trackers from loading, remove tracking added to URLs and locking your sessions behind Face ID when you're not using them.
+iOS 17 Safari gets a security update, with enhancements to Private Browsing sessions to keep your internet usage safe and secure.
+That means blocking all known trackers from loading, remove tracking added to URLs in private tabs, (as well as in Messages and Mail), and locking your sessions behind Face ID when you're not using them.

 iOS 17: Share AirTags with others

-Another feature Apple users have been requesting for some time, letting users share AirTags with one another using iOS 17.
-The Find My App will now let you select an AirTag and choose "Share This AirTag", allowing the other person to see the location of the tag and without you getting bombarded with tracking alerts.
+Another feature Apple users have been requesting for some time is part of iOS 17, which lets users share AirTags with one another.
+The Find My App now lets you select an AirTag and choose "Share This AirTag," allowing the other person to see the location of the tag and without you getting bombarded with tracking alerts.